-Another great thing about Chime is right now they are offering a $5 sign up bonus when you set up direct deposit in the first 45 days.
+Another great thing about Chime is right now they are offering a $25 sign up bonus when you set up direct deposit in the first 45 days.
 You can also set up direct deposit, have a spending and savings account, and earn rewards for spending and saving.

 Pros & Cons